About this Webinar

 1. I am very surprised that the analysts do not talk about the “training resource management system,” while in our organization we do 70% of ILT (and growing) and manage our resources and budgets with XLS spreadsheets (and a box of Kleenex).
 Do you know why analysts do not talk about this foundational technology?

-2. Totally agree.
+2. Agree.
 You’d be shocked at some very progressive companies still using Excel for this!

-4. You mentioned earlier millennial preference for ILT.
+4. You mentioned earlier the millennial preference for ILT.
 From what research did you learn this?